-The challenge process conducted by PBDA will include four phases, spanning 90 days2:
+The challenge process conducted by PBDA will include four phases, spanning 90 days3:

-- 1. Publication of Eligible Locations: Prior to beginning the Challenge Phase, PBDA will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in Sections 5 and 6 of the NTIA BEAD Challenge Process Policy Notice (e.g., administering the deduplication of funding process).
+1. Publication of Eligible Locations: Prior to beginning the Challenge Phase, PBDA will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in Sections 5 and 6 of the NTIA BEAD Challenge Process Policy Notice (e.g., administering the deduplication of funding process).
 PBDA will also publish locations considered served, as they may be challenged.
-Publication of eligible locations will tentatively happen on or around April 1, 20243. - Challenge Phase: During the Challenge Phase, the challenger will submit the challenge through the PBDA challenge portal.
-This challenge will be visible to the service provider whose service availability and performance is being contested.
-The portal will notify the provider of the challenge through an automated email, which will include related information about timing for the provider's response.
-After this stage, the location will enter the "challenged" state.
+Publication of eligible locations will happen on or around April 1, 20243.